martin-g/avro-website/content/en/docs/Specification/_index.md

 The blocked representation permits one to read and write arrays larger than can be buffered in memory, since one can start writing items without knowing the full length of the array.

 #### Maps
 Maps are encoded as a series of _blocks_.
-Each block consists of a <code>long</code> _count_ value, followed by that many key/value pairs.
+Each block consists of a `long` _count_ value, followed by that many key/value pairs.
 A block with count zero indicates the end of the map.
 Each item is encoded per the map's value schema.

-If a block's count is negative, its absolute value is used, and the count is followed immediately by a <code>long</code> block size indicating the number of bytes in the block.
+If a block's count is negative, its absolute value is used, and the count is followed immediately by a `long` block size indicating the number of bytes in the block.
 This block size permits fast skipping through data, e.g., when projecting a record to a subset of its fields.

 The blocked representation permits one to read and write maps larger than can be buffered in memory, since one can start writing items without knowing the full length of the map.

 #### Unions
-A union is encoded by first writing an <code>int</code> value indicating the zero-based position within the union of the schema of its value.
+A union is encoded by first writing an `int` value indicating the zero-based position within the union of the schema of its value.
 The value is then encoded per the indicated schema within the union.

 For example, the union schema ["null","string"] would encode: